MilekhinAV/md2docx/README.md

+# Markdown (.md) files are popular for their simplicity, readability, and compatibility with various tools used by developers, writers, and technical documentation specialists.
+However, you can face a situation when  you have to have .docx file and not .md.
+Down below you will find how to do it easily.
+***

 # Pandoc Installation and Usage Guide
 ## Windows OS

 1. **Download Pandoc**: [https://pandoc.org/installing.html](https://pandoc.org/installing.html)